California Exposition: History

 The California legislature created the State Agricultural Society to promote California's reputation for farming and industry.
 An agricultural exposition was organized and held in San Francisco in 1854, and California Historic Landmark #861 marks the site.
-Given that travel was difficult in that era, the next several annual expositions were moved around the state, to Sacramento, San Jose, Stockton, and Marysville.
+Given that travel was difficult in that era, the next several annual expositions were held at different locations around the state, including Sacramento (1855), San Jose (1856), Stockton (1857), and Marysville (1858).

 In 1859, the exposition returned to Sacramento, and it was decided that a permanent site should be found.
 Capitol Park, a six block site bounded by E, H, 20th and 22nd Streets (38.580°N 121.477°W) was purchased and was home to the state fair for the next fifty years.

 Growth in population and attendance forced the purchase of 80 acre just outside the city limits on Stockton Boulevard (38.552°N 121.452°W), and the first fair was held there in 1909.
 But World War I interrupted the fair in 1917–18.
 Continued growth caused that site to be expanded by 75 acre in 1937.
 During and after World War II, from 1942 to 1947, the Fair was suspended and the fairgrounds were occupied by the Army.
 During its formative years (1929–1942?), the California Highway Patrol used some of the State Fair facilities as an unofficial "training academy", later using other state-owned areas in the Sacramento area for training use until the current CHP Academy was opened in 1976.